assemble/assemble/docs/options.md

 Type: `String`
 Default: `undefined`

-Specify the extension to use for layouts, enabling layouts in YAML front matter to defined without an extension:
+Specify the extension to use for layouts, enabling layouts in YAML front matter to be defined without an extension:

 ```yaml
 ---